ArtisanCode/artisancode.github.io/_posts/2014-04-05-integrating-windsor-castle-mvc.md

 }
 }
 }
-[/csharp]
+{% endhighlight %}
 If you are quite new to Castle I would highly recommend having a look at the [Castle Lifestyle documentation][9] to find out a bit more about the options available.

 ### Step 3 &#8211; Wiring everything up

 At this point you should have both the Controller Factory and the Installer ready to go.
 All that&#8217;s required to successfully get MVC to both these components is to add a little wiring up code to the application start-up.
-The following code needs to be added to the [`Application_Start`][10] function within the &#8216;Global.asax.cs&#8217; file. [csharp] // Initialize Castle & install application components
+The following code needs to be added to the [`Application_Start`][10] function within the &#8216;Global.asax.cs&#8217; file. {% highlight ruby %} // Initialize Castle & install application components

 var container = new WindsorContainer();
 container.Install(new ApplicationCastleInstaller());